shimaore/cloistered-lake/index.coffee.md

       constructor: (@stream) ->

-It can be used as a proxy for the original (sync or async) iterator, turning it into an async iterator.
+It can be used as a proxy for the original (sync or async) iterable, turning it into an async iterator.

       next: -> await @stream.next()

-It also is an async iterable, which means it can be turned into a stream.
+It also is an async iterable, which means it can be turned back into a stream.

       [Symbol.asyncIterator]: -> new LakeAsyncIterator this